UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team32-NovelViewAHJZ.md

 ![pipeline]({{ '/assets/images/32/pipeline.gif' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}
-_Fig.
+_Fig 4.
 Splat of a team member's dining table after frame extraction, SfM, and OpenSplat_

 #### Exploring Activation Functions
 The paper applies a sigmoid activation to per-Gaussian opacity (α) to constrain it in the [0, 1) range and an exponential activation to the covariance scale parameters in the name of smooth gradients.
 We investigate Softplus as an alternative covariance scale activation choice and evaluate its impact on reconstruction quality.